chas-iot/network-monitor/README.md

 - runs on Linux only and possibly only on Debian derived disributions - patches are welcome
 - is aware of multiple IPv4 networks and can monitor devices on each
 - tracks seconds, minutes, hours and days since a device was last detected
-- can change the units of preesenc expiry between seconds, miuntes, hours and days
+- can change the units of presenec expiry between seconds, miuntes, hours and days
 - is a playground for me to explore ideas

 Installation pre-requisites